A brief story about a quite strange and tiny insect who stayed for a while - unrequited obsession.

 He stays, as I look for some paracetamol in the drawer at the corner.
 I have a terrible headache.

-He stayed, I noticed the following day, coming back home after a long shift.
+He stayed, I noticed the following day, coming back home after a long shift at work.

 Frank is part of my home now, and he is still hungry for my blood.

 I look up.
-Frank is not there.
+Frank appears to be gone, too.
 I might have killed him.
 I might have.

-I run to open the door.
+I rushed to open the door.
 I look for him everywhere, on every floor, and in every corner of my building.
 Did he escape?
 Did I kill him?

 I might never know.
 I close the door and turn around.
 While I was looking for Frank, I forgot to turn off the record player.
-The album ended a while ago and I am only hearing it now.
+That album ended a while ago, and I am only hearing it now.

 Next